 1540

-Queen Maria of Hungary, widow of King Ludwig II fled from the Turks from Budapest and took over her widow’s seat Castle Halbturn including the property Hungarian-Altenburg (Magyaróvár).
-Also their royal horses found a new home in Halbturn.
+Queen Maria of Hungary, widow of King Louis II, fled from the Turks in Budapest and took up residence at her widow’s estate, Halbturn Castle, along with the property of Hungarian Altenburg (Magyaróvár).
+Thus, her royal horses also found a new home in Halbturn.

 1711

-Halbturn Castle was built in 1711 by Lucas v.
-Hildebrandt, one of the most important representatives of late Baroque architecture, built during the reign of Emperor Charles VI.
-He used the castle mainly as a hunting and summer residence.
-Easily reached from Vienna, Halbturn was one of the emperor’s favourite stays.
-The planning and installation of the park took place between 1724 and 1727 under his creative hand.
+Halbturn Castle was built in 1711 by Lucas von Hildebrandt, one of the most important exponents of late Baroque architecture, during the reign of Emperor Charles VI.
+The emperor primarily used the palace as a hunting lodge and summer residence.
+Easily accessible from Vienna, Halbturn was one of the emperor’s favorite retreats.
+The design and layout of the park were carried out under his direction between 1724 and 1727.

 1717

-The imperial stud Halbturn was re-founded and next to Kladrub and Lipizza, the horses were supplied for the Spanish Riding School in Vienna.
-There was a close cooperation and a constant exchange of breeding material between the three studs.
-The young foals were brought to Lipizza after reaching a certain stage of development, before they were taken into the strenuous riding service on the Viennese court.
+The imperial court stud farm at Halbturn was newly established and, alongside Kladrub and Lipica, supplied horses for the Spanish Riding School in Vienna.
+There was close cooperation and a continuous exchange of breeding stock between the three stud farms.
+Once the young foals from Halbturn had reached a certain stage of development, they were brought to Lipica before being taken into the demanding riding service at the Viennese court.

 1740

-The Emperor fell ill during one of his beloved hunting stays in Halbturn and was brought to his city palace “Favorita” (today’s Theresianum) in Vienna, where he died a week later on October 20th 1740.
+The emperor fell ill during one of his beloved hunting stays in Halbturn and was taken to his city palace “Favorita” in Vienna (today’s Theresianum), where he passed away a week later, on October 20, 1740.

-Maria Theresia, the daughter of Emperor Karl VI, became the first and only woman to reign the great Habsburg Empire.
-Maria Theresia ordered her architect Anton Hillebrand to make extensive modifications at the castle.
+Maria Theresa, the daughter of Emperor Charles VI, became the first and only woman to assume rule over the vast Habsburg Empire.
+She commissioned her architect, Anton Hillebrand, to carry out extensive renovations to the palace.

 1746

-Emperor Franz I. Stephan von Lothringen the husband of Maria Theresia, acquired almost exactly a year before his death the Reign of Hungarian Altenburg / Halbturn from the possession of the Hungarian crown with his private fortune.
+Emperor Francis I Stephen of Lorraine, the husband of Maria Theresa, purchased the estate of Hungarian Altenburg/Halbturn from the possession of the Hungarian crown with his private funds almost exactly one year before his death.

 1765

-Empress Maria Theresia inherited after the death of her beloved husband Emperor Franz I. Stephan von Lothringen, the reign including the castle and gave it in the same year to her favorite daughter Archduchess Maria Christina.
-The “Christinenallee” in the castle‘s park is named after her.
+Empress Maria Theresa inherited the estate and the palace after the death of her beloved husband, Emperor Francis I Stephen of Lorraine, and in the same year presented it to her favorite daughter, Archduchess Maria Christina.
+The “Christinenallee” in the palace park is named after her.

 1798

-Archduchess Maria Christina died and the reign was passed over to her husband Duke Albert Kasimir von Sachsen-Teschen.
-He was a great patron of the arts, important art collector and founder of the “Albertina” in Vienna.
+Archduchess Maria Christina died, and the estate passed into the possession of her husband, Duke Albert Casimir of Saxony-Teschen.
+He was a great patron of the arts, an important art collector, and the founder of the “Albertina” in Vienna.

 1809

-Archduke Carl, the adopted son of Duke Albert Kasimir, married to the Protestant princess Henriette von Nassau-Weilburg, defeated the until then unbeaten Napoleon in the “Battle of Aspern 1809”.
-With that he broke the myth of the invincibility of Napoleon and became a famous hero.
-His monument stands in Vienna on the „Heldenplatz“.
+Archduke Carl, the adopted son of Duke Albert Casimir, married to the Protestant Princess Henriette of Nassau-Weilburg, defeated the previously unbeaten Napoleon at the “Battle of Aspern” in 1809.
+In doing so, he shattered the myth of Napoleon’s invincibility and became a celebrated hero.
+His monument stands in Vienna’s Heldenplatz.

 1822

-Archduke Carl became due to his inheritance, including the reign Hungarian-Altenburg / Halbturn, the wealthiest member of the Habsburg Dynasty.
+When Archduke Carl inherited his estate, including the lordship of Ungarisch-Altenburg/Halbturn, he became the wealthiest member of the Habsburg dynasty.

-Princess Henriette brought the Protestant custom of the decorated Christmas tree with her.
-A custom that quickly became a common practice.
+Princess Henriette brought with her the Protestant tradition of the decorated Christmas tree—a custom that soon became widely adopted.

 1847

-Field Marshal Archduke Albrecht, the son of Archduke Carl and Archduchess Henriette, married Princess Hildegard von Bayern.
-This marriage resulted in two daughters and one Son, Karl Albrecht, who died of smallpox at the age of only 18 months.
+Field Marshal Archduke Albrecht, the son of Archduke Charles and Archduchess Henriette, married Princess Hildegard of Bavaria.
+The marriage produced two daughters and a son, Karl Albrecht, who died of smallpox at just 18 months old.

 1878